There is a risk associated with starting your own business.

 This year has been so far a pretty tough one here at Battlefield Sports.
-After all 2020 is the "Year of the Rat".
-But we will prevail.
+The year 2022 is the "Year of the Tiger".
+The last couple of years have been crazy!
+But I am confident that this next year will be better.
 You know why?
 Because we are living our dream.

 It lifted our spirits.
 The inspiring speakers reminded us to live our dream.

 Live by our company motto: "Every Game, Every Gamer."

 Todd Coates the CEO of Dreamworld and White Water World and Q1, three entertainment icons in Australia, reminded us that we all need to have a clear purpose - a clear ambitious picture of the future.

 Todd said there are a lot of ways to make $50 million a year.
 You can entertain 5 million people paying $10 each.
 Or you can entertain 1 million people per year paying $50 each.
 Or you can entertain 250,000 people per year paying $200 each.
 The key, he said, is to work out your entertainment offer that is worth $200 per person.

 He said in his business, at Dreamworld, he offers 'pay for play' $5 per person for around 5-minute game and he also offers a special, unique, photo with a Tiger at $500 a pop.

 Whatever your price point for your live-action gaming the most important thing is to do what you love.

 That’s what the founders of Holstee did.